Gwizzee/E-Commerce-Website/README.md

 Contributing:

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to add issues or submit pull requests.

 License: